savakazakov/pdiot-practical/Labs/Week 1 Lab.md

 # Week 1 Lab

+# Contents
+* Introduction
+* Downloading the git repositories
+* Setting up the data analysis environment
+* Setting up the Android Development environment
+* Connecting to the sensors
+* Collecting some test data
+* Obtaining the data from the phone

 # Introduction

 Welcome to the PDIoT course!
 You will experience the different facets of designing and